SsangYong Korando: First generation (1982)

 In 1964, Ha Dong-hwan Motor Company began to assemble Jeeps, trucks, and buses for the US armed forces and for the United Nations Command.

 In November 1969, the CJ-5 entered production with the 75 hp Willys Hurricane inline-four engine and in 1971, a ten-seater version and a pickup model were introduced.
 In April 1974, American Motors and Shinjin Motors formed a joint venture, Shinjin Jeep Motors, to build local Jeeps.
-Sold under the Asia Motors badge, military Jeeps were built (M38A1, M606) as the Asia KM410.
-This range eventually developed into the Asia Rocsta.
-The civilian CJ-5 Jeep was built as the Asia Landmaster from September 1974, with a long-wheelbase model added in 1977.
 These originally had a locally built AMC 258 ci straight-six engine with 110 hp SAE, but after the oil crises of the seventies Isuzu's 2.8-liter 4BA1 diesel engine with 85 hp SAE was introduced in July 1979.

 Troubled AMC withdrew from South Korea in August 1978.
 Shinjin Motors sold a shipment of Jeeps to Libya in 1979, in spite of the embargo, and this led to another ownership shakeup as it invalidated the license.
 Keohwa Co Ltd took over production in March 1981, and rotated the bars in the grille to minimize the resemblance to a Jeep.
 It remained available on two wheelbases of 2390 or 2895 mm, with the AMC inline-six or the Isuzu 2.8-liter diesel.
 In November 1982, the nine-seater "Family Deluxe" was introduced, and the range was renamed "Korando" in March 1983.

 Keohwa was absorbed by Dong-A Motor in December 1984, and a facelift followed in March 1985.
 The new model had a changed interior and the large diesel was replaced by the 2238 cc Isuzu C223 engine.
 The pickup version was discontinued.
 In June, Isuzu's 2-liter G200Z petrol engine was added.
 In 1986, Korandos were exported to Japan; and in 1988, SsangYong began exporting them to Europe.
 In November 1986 Dong-A was integrated into the SsangYong Group, who changed the company's name to SsangYong Motor Company in March 1988.

 Unlike the CJ-7, a 9-seat extended version was also available, called the Korando K9.
 In late 1988 a new SUV on the chassis of the Isuzu Trooper was introduced, called the SsangYong Korando Family, but this car has no relation to the Jeep CJ-7 beyond the "Korando" nameplate.
 Production of the Jeep-based Korando ended in 1996.